 Toniebox

-Toniebox is a soft, cube-shaped audio player that does not have any screens or complicated controls.
+Toniebox is a soft, cube-shaped audio player that does not have any screens, dials or controls.
 Instead, it operates through the use of Tonies, which are physical, hand-painted figurines that represent various characters from popular children's stories or contain specific audio content.
-Similar to the Yoto Player, the Toniebox aims to encourage storytelling, creativity, and engagement with audio content in a safe and user-friendly way.
+It also aims to encourage storytelling, creativity, and engagement with audio content in a safe and user-friendly way.

-Enter the world of imagination with the Tonies Toniebox Disney Mega Bundle!
-It’s like a VIP pass to all things Disney, right in your child’s bedroom!
-This magical bundle combines the beloved, soft-squared Toniebox with a whole cast of classic Disney characters, each packed with enchanting stories, songs, and endless adventure.
-Designed for little listeners, the Toniebox is a screen-free, durable, and easy to use audio player that lets kids simply pop a character (aka Tonie) on top, and, magically the storytelling begins.
-In this Disney Mega Bundle, they’ll have everyone from Simba to Elsa, Moana, and even Mickey himself to keep them entertained for hours.
+Designed for little listeners, the Toniebox is an entirely screen-free, durable, and easy-to-use audio player that lets kids simply pop a character (aka tonie) on top, and, magically, the storytelling begins.
+In this Disney Mega Bundle, there's everyone from Simba to Elsa, Moana, and even Mickey himself - it's like a VIP pass to all things Disney right in your child’s bedroom!
+It's sure to keep them entertained for hours with enchanting stories, songs, and endless adventure.
 No complicated buttons, no screens, just tap, play, and let the magic unfold.
 Perfect for bedtime, playtime, or anytime kids want a break from screens, the Toniebox Disney Mega Bundle is a whole new world of storytelling fun!

 Pros

-- It's screen-free and so easy to use that even 3-year-olds can operate it
+- It's entirely screen-free and so easy to use that even 3-year-olds can operate it

 - Kids will embark on exciting adventures listening to their favourite Disney stories